 Bania Luka Krakow is a true legend of the city.
 The original is a small bar on Plac Szczepanski to the west side of the Old Town.
 It has been a staple in the diet of Polish party-going locals and hedonistic tourist visitors since time immemorial.
-More recently, a larger venue opened on bustling Szewska Street (much busier) and another in Kazimierz (sadly closed down as of 2020)
+More recently, a larger venue opened on bustling Szewska Street (much busier), in Kazimierz (sadly closed down as of 2020), and another smaller on on the popular Florianska Street.

 Serving beer virtually 24 hours a day, seven days a week, the staff here are endearingly grumpy and typically Polish in their straight-faced pouring.
 So, don’t come expecting a smile!
 Do come expecting cheap booze, no matter if it’s too long past bedtime.
 Yippee!